Eu Country Commercial Guide

 Last published date:

-The division of competences between the European Union and its Member States are categorized in three main categories: the exclusive competences of the EU, shared competences, and supporting competences.
+The division of competences between the European Union and its Member States is categorized by three main categories: the exclusive competences of the EU, shared competences, and supporting competences.
 The European Union has exclusive competences in the areas of the customs union, establishing the competition rules, the monetary policy for area countries, conversation of marine biological resources and the common commercial policy.
 The European Union shares with its Member States the competence for legislative harmonization, which it exercises in areas such as the free circulation of goods, services, capital, and in such sectors as agriculture, fisheries, transport, and energy.
 Meanwhile, health, tourism, and civil protection are examples of areas where the European Union can legislate only in support of Member States’ initiatives.

 ×